Kkrrish/CS1.6_IP/README.md

 This enables you to attach a USB webcam for the purpose of image capture.
 It was added primarily due to its requirement in my specific application.

+##Algorithm Integration:
+The Decision Making Algorithm for the Carrom Playing Bot in our project was developed independently from Image Processing.
+The final merged file has been added here. w
+It is capable of:
+-Image Processing(Coin Detection and Identification) -Serial Communication with Arduino for shot initiation and motor control -Shot decision using AI

 ### Thank you.